Stratis Gayner Plastic Surgery

 Phone: (717) 728-1700

 Phones are open 8 a.m.-5 p.m. every day

 Plastic Surgery After Weight Loss

 Dr. Stratis is a board-certified plastic surgeon with many years of experience performing body contouring procedures.
+People considering plastic surgery travel from Lancaster, York, and throughout central Pennsylvania to our practice.
 To learn more about plastic surgery after weight loss, Request a consultation with Dr. Stratis online or call the office at (717) 728-1700.